MicrosoftDocs/xamarin-docs/docs/essentials/secure-storage.md

 # [Android](#tab/android)

 The [Android KeyStore](https://developer.android.com/training/articles/keystore.html) is used to store the cipher key used to encrypt the value before it is saved into a [Shared Preferences](https://developer.android.com/training/data-storage/shared-preferences.html) with a filename of **[YOUR-APP-PACKAGE-ID].xamarinessentials**.
-The key used in the shared preferences file is a _MD5 Hash_ of the key passed into the `SecureStorage` API's.
+The key used in the shared preferences file is a _MD5 Hash_ of the key passed into the `SecureStorage` APIs.

 ## API Level 23 and Higher